When’s the right time to refinance?

 There are many things to consider when looking at refinancing.
 It’s important to not only consider the total cost of refinancing but also the possible loan features that you could take advantage of when you refinance your mortgage.

 Firstly you need to identify what you are trying to achieve by refinancing your mortgage.
-Refinancing your mortgage can save you money, lower your repayments and free up cash to use for a variety of reasons.
+Refinancing your mortgage can save you money, lower your repayments and loosen-up cash to use for a variety of reasons.
 Determining what you would like to achieve with refinancing will help you decide when it’s the right time for you to refinance.

 Should I refinance to consolidate high-interest debts